Jirwin42/Quarterly-Assessment-3/README.md

 Overview
 --------

-This project contains Python scripts designed to interact with the Google Gemini and OpenAI APIs.
-The main application (`news-recap-and-email.py`) fetches current news headlines, generates summaries using both AI models, and sends a consolidated HTML email report.
-A utility script (`api-tests.py`) is also included to verify API key setup and connectivity.
+This project contains Python scripts designed to interact with the Google Gemini, OpenAI, and **NewsAPI** services.
+The main application (`news-recap-and-email.py`) fetches the top 4 current news headlines from NewsAPI, generates comparative summaries using both Gemini and OpenAI, and sends a consolidated HTML email report with embedded images.
+A utility script (`api-tests.py`) is also included to verify all API key setups and connectivity.

 🚀 Features
 -----------

+-   **Reliable News Source:** Uses **NewsAPI.org** to get clean, structured JSON with stable article links and image URLs.

--   **Dual-AI Summaries:** Generates news summaries from both Google Gemini and OpenAI for comparison.
+-   **Dual-AI Summaries:** Generates news summaries from both Google Gemini and OpenAI based on a common base summary for a true side-by-side comparison.

--   **News Fetching:** Uses Gemini's built-in Google Search tool to find recent, relevant news.

--   **Structured Data:** Leverages Gemini's JSON Mode to convert unstructured text into clean, parsable JSON.
+-   **Robust Image Embedding:** Downloads images and reliably embeds them in the email by checking the `Content-Type` header, not just the file extension.

--   **HTML Email Reports:** Creates a formatted HTML email with headlines, links, and both AI summaries.
+-   **Formatted HTML Email:** Creates a clean, professional HTML email with formatted dates (e.g., "November 3rd, 2025"), clickable headlines, and embedded images.

 -   **Secure Setup:** Uses a `.env` file to securely manage all API keys and email credentials.

+-   **Pre-flight Check:** Includes a test script to validate all three API connections before running the main application.

 * * * * *